ValentinOVD/Open-Word-Database/README.md

 # How to test ?
 Check out the website http://valentinovd.github.io for see how to test Open Word Database and how you can translate words with OWD !
+You can also use OWD online : http://letspractise.science/owd/